Equal Justice for All

 Tom Mesereau co-founded and co-manages a free legal clinic, the Mesereau Free Legal Clinic, in South Los Angeles.
 This clinic meets at a church in the African-American community two Saturdays a month.
 Judges, lawyers, law students, college students, and activists donate their time and provide counsel to disadvantaged residents of Los Angeles County.
 All subject matters in civil and criminal law are covered.
 The Mesereau Free Legal Clinic invites guest speakers who specialize in various legal subjects.
 Federal and state judges, as well as the District Attorney of Los Angeles County, have participated.
 The clinic is known for its successful efforts in expungement of criminal convictions and certificates of rehabilitation.
 The Mesereau Free Legal Clinic participates in community events, including job fairs and outreach to drug rehabilitation programs.
 The clinic assists the Women of Watts in their annual march through the projects against gang violence.
 Volunteers also support N-Action Family Network, a non-profit organization which conducts outreach to homeless children and women in drug recovery.

-For the last 18 years, Mr. Mesereau has defended on average at least one capital murder (potential death penalty) case per year in the Deep South.
-These have included high profile murder cases in Alabama and Mississippi.
-He has accepted no legal fees for these cases and has paid all of these costs personally.
-No one has received the death penalty.
+For almost twenty-three (23) years, Mr. Mesereau defended on average at least one capital murder (potential death penalty) or murder case per year in the Deep South.
+These included high profile murder cases in Alabama and Mississippi.
+He accepted no legal fees for these cases and paid all of these costs personally.
+No one ever received the death penalty.
+Many were acquitted or received a favorable plea bargain.

 Mr. Mesereau sits on the Advisory Board of N-Action Family Network.
 This is a non-profit organization devoted to assisting women in drug recovery and homeless children.
 Mr. Mesereau was present the day this organization was founded by Ms. Kay W. Coulson.
 Volunteers conduct re-entry educational programs at the Los Angeles County Jail.
 Efforts are made to raise money to assist homeless children and support their efforts to attain higher education.
 Each year the organization presents the ‘Mesereau Humanitarian Award’ to an individual who has benefited the community in a significant way.

-Mr. Mesereau is continually asked to speak before various organizations about trial strategies and the legal profession.
-He has lectured at numerous law schools, including Harvard, Stanford, The University of Chicago, U.C.L.A., University of Southern California, Loyola, Pepperdine, Southwestern, Florida International University College of Law, Chapman, Thomas Jefferson, Samford University’s Cumberland School of Law and The University of West Los Angeles.
+Mr. Mesereau has continually been asked to speak before various organizations about trial strategies and the legal profession.
+He has lectured at numerous law schools, including Harvard, Stanford, University of Chicago, U.C.L.A., University of Southern California, Loyola, Pepperdine, Southwestern, Florida International University College of Law, Chapman, Thomas Jefferson, Samford University’s Cumberland School of Law and The University of West Los Angeles.

 Mr. Mesereau often lectures at colleges and secondary schools about the value and importance of legal education.
 He is also often requested to speak about issues related to race, diversity, and multi-culturalism.
-Mr. Mesreau takes a special interest in encouraging students in low income neighborhoods about the importance of education.
+Mr. Mesereau takes a special interest in encouraging students in low income neighborhoods about the importance of education.
+He recently spoke to a class at the University of Alabama, Birmingham, about the capital murder cases he defended.

 Tom Mesereau has contributed his time and efforts to various free legal clinics at African American churches in Los Angeles.
 In prior years, he has assisted the Save Our Sons organization at Crenshaw United Methodist Church.
 This organization was founded by Dr. Delores Alleyne and other African-American women whose sons are incarcerated.
 The organization conducts a prison ministry and educational programs focused on black males in the justice system.